-Every once in awhile, you need to mix things up and venture out from your hometown to explore a nearby destination.
-Take a break from work or school and embark on a memorable Boston to Maine road trip this season.
-Instead of booking a flight, grab your friends or significant other and drive up the Atlantic coast, experiencing everything it has to offer.
+Mix things up every once in a while and venture out from your hometown to explore a nearby destination!
+We invite you to take a few days to experience the ultimate Boston to Maine road trip.
+Grab your better half and drive up the East coast.
+Once you arrive, an endless list of adventures awaits!
 Stop to snap pictures at scenic lighthouses, indulge in local cuisines, and enjoy stunning waterfront views.
 Pack your bags, fuel up your car, and get ready for the trip of a lifetime.

-When you arrive in Boothbay Harbor, the true Maine experience begins.
-Our coastal village is home to a wide variety of attractions and things to do, whether you’re searching for excitement or relaxation, there’s something for you here.
+The true Maine experience begins when you arrive in Boothbay Harbor.
+Our coastal village is home to a wide variety of attractions and things to do.
+Whether you’re searching for excitement or relaxation, there’s something for you here.
 To get a taste of our local culture, plan your trip around some of our festivals, like Windjammer Days and Boothbay Harbor Fest.
-If you’re not sure where to start and want to leave the planning to us, take a look at our five day Maine itinerary.
+If you’re not sure where to start and want to leave the planning to us, take a look at our five-day Maine itinerary!

 Topside Inn is a remarkable place to stay in Boothbay Harbor, but you don’t have to take our word for it.
-Read through some of our reviews and see the type of experience and level of service you can expect here.
-Our Inn is on top of the highest point in town, McKown Hill.
-This means you can enjoy stunning views of the harbor in addition to our top-notch accommodations, and a long list of amenities like gourmet breakfasts with ingredients from our on-site gardens.
+Read through some of our reviews and media mentions to see the type of experience and level of service you can expect.
+Our Inn features stunning views of the harbor, top-notch accommodations, and a long list of amenities like gourmet breakfasts with ingredients from our on-site gardens.